Phoenix-ComputerCraft/phoenix-computercraft.github.io/drivers/drive.md

 * `stop()`: Stops the current music disc if one is inserted.
 * `eject()`: Ejects the disk that is currently in the drive.
 * `insert(path: string)`: On CraftOS-PC: Changes the path of the disk that is currently inserted in the drive.
 (Requires root)

+## Events
+* `disk`: Sent when a disk is inserted into the drive.
+  * `device: string`: The path of the drive that sent the message
+* `disk_eject`: Sent when a disk is removed from the drive.
+  * `device: string`: The path of the drive that sent the message